 In the Financial Times this week no less than Lawrence Summers, former US treasury secretary and now professor of economics at Harvard, laid out the arguments for retaining four reports a year to the markets.

 Some companies, Summers argues, such as Amazon, already trade at huge multiples because of a convincing long-term vision.
 Other big start-ups—the so called “unicorns”—trade at healthy prices because they too have persuasive long-term plans.
+Quarterly reporting, he argues, hasn’t undermined their startegic approach.

-Reducing the frequency of reporting would increase the chances of big surprises for the markets because executives might delay releasing bad news to investors.
+Summers also says that reducing the frequency of reporting would increase the chances of big surprises for the markets because executives might delay releasing bad news to investors.

 Next, anti-short-termism arguments imply that companies with high cash flows are over-valued.
 Summers says that if that was the case we would see them produce abnormally low returns, “not unusually high ones.”